Help us improve your experience.

 Do you have time for a two-minute survey?

 Microsoft Azure Active Directory (Azure AD), now known as Microsoft Entra ID, is an identity and access management solution.
-Juniper Mist Access Assurance allows you to integrate authentication service natively into Azure AD using OAuth.
+With Juniper Mist Access Assurance, you can integrate an authentication service into Entra ID by using OAuth to perform:

 • Performs delegated authentication, that is, checks username and password by using OAuth.

-• Retrieves user group membership information to support authentication policies based on this user identity.
+• Retrieves user group membership information to support authentication policies that are based on this user identity.

 • Gets the status—active or suspended—of an user account.

-• Retrieves user group membership information to support authentication policies based on this user identity.
+• Retrieves user group membership information to support authentication policies that are based on this user identity.

 • Gets the status—active or suspended—of an user account

-• Performs delegated authentication, that is, checks username and password by using OAuth or ROPC.
+• Performs delegated authentication, that is, checks username and password by using OAuth or Resource Owner Password Credentials (ROPC).

-• Retrieves user group membership information to support authentication policies based on this user identity.
+• Retrieves user group membership information to support authentication policies that are based on this user identity.

 • Gets the status—active or suspended—of an user account

-To integrate Azure AD with Juniper Mist Access Assurance, you need Client ID, Client Secret, and Tenant ID.
+To integrate Entra ID with Juniper Mist Access Assurance, you need the Client ID, Client Secret, and Tenant ID, which are values that the Entra ID portal generates.

-1. Use your credentials to sign in to the Azure portal and navigate to your Azure AD.
+1. Use your credentials to sign in to the Azure portal and navigate to your AD.

-2. From the left-navigation bar, select App registrations.
+2. In Microsoft Entra admin center, from the left-navigation bar, select App registrations.

 • NameMist AA IDP connector

-• Supported Account Type—Select Accounts in this organization directory only.
+• Supported Account Type—Select Accounts in this organizational directory only (Default Directory only - Single tenant).

 5. Click Register to continue.